Alisadaintanvir/pomodoro-app/README.md

 ## Features

 - Timer for work sessions and breaks
-- Automatically switches between work, short break, and long break sessions
+- Automatically switches between work, short breaks, and long break sessions
 - Displays the remaining time in minutes and seconds
 - Provides a checkmark for completed work sessions
 - Reset functionality to start a new Pomodoro session